jamesmcginnis/worm-weather-card/README.md

   - 🛸 **UFO** — alien saucer glides in, hovers with a tractor beam, and a tiny alien waves from the dome before it zooms away
   - 🚀 **USS Enterprise** — NCC-1701 cruises across the full screen at a shallow angle, then engages warp and climbs out of frame with glowing nacelle trails
   - 🟩 **Borg Cube** — flies in, locks a cone-shaped green tractor beam onto the Sun or Moon, causing it to turn red and wobble, then disengages and departs. *Resistance is futile.*
-  - ⭕ **Stargate** — a Stargate SG-1 style kawoosh erupts, the gate holds open with rippling blue liquid surface and rotating chevron symbols, then closes
+  - ⭕ **Stargate** — a Stargate SG-1 style kawoosh erupts, the gate holds open with a rippling blue liquid surface and rotating chevron symbols, then closes
+- **Angry Birds** — Red, Yellow, Chuck, Blue and Bomb birds launch one at a time from a bottom corner, arc across the full card, and occasionally explode mid-flight with a feather burst and a card shake
 - **Live radar map** — powered by [RainViewer](https://www.rainviewer.com/), continuously animating the past ~2 hours of precipitation with smooth crossfade between frames and a vivid TITAN colour scheme.
 Pinch and scroll to zoom, drag to pan
 - **Forecast tab** — scrollable day tabs with hourly breakdown; tap any day to see that day's hourly forecast
 - **Weather tab** — compact current conditions with hourly strip and condition tiles (humidity, wind, pressure, UV, visibility, dew point, cloud cover, precipitation)